Images Depict Mature Plants

 Delay shipping by leaving us a message at Checkout.

 |1 Gallon Pot||$20.95|

 California Residents: This product can not be shipped to California at this time due to shipping restrictions.

 Pardon Me Daylily Plants for Sale Online

-Daylily Pardon Me is a vigorous cultivar which features 3-inch diameter bright red flowers with yellow-green throats.
-Flowers appear on stems which typically rise to 24" tall above a clump of arching, linear, blade-like leaves.
+Daylily Pardon Me is a vigorous cultivar that features 3-inch diameter bright red flowers with yellow-green throats.
+Flowers appear on stems that typically rise to 24 inches tall above a clump of arching, linear, blade-like leaves.
 Flowers are fragrant.
 Individual flowers open for one day.
 Blooms in late mid-season with a possible repeat bloom in autumn.
-The foliage is clump forming, with long, narrow green leaves.
+The foliage is clump-forming, with long, narrow green leaves.
 The foliage provides great color and texture even after the lily is done blooming.
 The mildly fragrant blooms attract butterflies.
-This hardy perennial is a great choice for borders, edging, mass plantings or containers.
+This hardy perennial is a great choice for borders, edging, mass plantings, or containers.

 |Mature Height:||15 to 20 inches|

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting.
 Attracts pollinators and hummingbirds|

 How to Care for Pardon Me Daylily